Outstanding Dissertation Award

 The abstract should include the following.
 The abstract should be not longer than 25 double-spaced pages, 12 point font, and include the following:

 - research questions, if applicable;

 - methods – research design/approach, sampling, data collection procedures or data sources used, and data analysis;

 - implications for practice, policy, and/or future research related to Professional Development Schools;

-- A copy of the signature sheet from the dissertation; and
+- A copy of the signature sheet from the dissertation, including completion date; and

 - The nominee’s current curriculum vitae.